AI-for-Education/fabdata-llm/README.md

             }
         )
         ```
+        NOTE: This feature is not supported for Anthropic models, as they only accept a single system message.
+Setting any `Sys_Msg` key other than `0` will cause a `ValueError` at chat time with Anthropic callers

     - Create plugins with the ```ChatPlugin``` abstract base class.
 Registered plugins have the ability to intercept and modify both user inputs and Caller responses during chat sessions, make their own LLM API calls, and mutate the state of the ChatController object
 - You want to switch between OpenAI API and multiple different Azure OpenAI endpoints without having to change global environment variable configurations and without having to deal with variations between the two APIs